JoelHutchinson/JoelHutchinson/README.md

 ### ♟️ Projects

 #### [ChessPecker](https://tacticspecker.com)
-A web app for solving chess puzzles in cycles.
+ChessPecker is an interactive web application designed for chess players to improve their tactical skills through the 'Woodpecker Method' - a structured training system predicated of spaced-repetition.

 ![ChessPecker Demo](https://joelhutchinson.com/chesspecker.gif)